Your Guide to Planning, Planting, and Growing Hyacinths

 When you compare two hyacinth bulbs side by side, it’s easy to see differences in quality.
 The bigger bulb on the left contains more stored food energy for the emerging plant.
-This means you will get a stronger stem and bigger flowers.
+This means you get a stronger stem and bigger flowers.
 Longfield Gardens supplies large, 15/16 cm hyacinth bulbs so you can enjoy the biggest, brightest blooms.

 To shop our complete selection of hyacinths, click HERE.